jackrobertscott/nuggets/README.md

 ## Overview

 In 1980, physicist Tim Berners-Lee proposed a new markup language called HTML.
-Then came CSS3 in 1998.
+Then in 1997 and 1998 they brought out CSS2 and CSS3 respectively.
 Both are powerful languages.
-However, since their creation, modern web development has significantly progressed and we now long for more functionality from these languages.
-Although there has been movement in this area, there leaves a lot to be desired in terms of functionality.
+However, since their creation, our demands for more intricate functionality has increased without seeing a similar improvement of the technologies.
+Although there has been movement in the area of web development tooling, there leaves a lot to be desired.

 Until now...